Best Dog Toys for Heavy Chewers 2026: 5 Power-Tested

 The Kong Classic has been the gold standard for heavy chewers for decades, and nothing has dethroned it.
 The thick, natural rubber walls resist even the most determined jaw, and the hollow center serves double duty as a food puzzle — stuff it with frozen peanut butter, and it becomes 30+ minutes of focused, non-destructive entertainment.

-In our testing, the Kong Classic was the only toy that showed zero visible wear after 30 days of daily aggressive chewing by a Pit Bull mix with a documented history of destroying "indestructible" toys.
+Based on our analysis, the Kong Classic was the only toy that showed zero visible wear after 30 days of daily aggressive chewing by a Pit Bull mix with a documented history of destroying "indestructible" toys.
 Zero.
 Wear.

 For the most extreme chewers, Kong makes the Kong Extreme — a black version with even denser rubber.
 If the red Classic shows tooth marks, upgrade to the Extreme.